Northern Ireland: Politicians, Paramilitaries, and Peace

 Program Fee: The course fee of $3,890 covers 3 credits, shared hotel rooms for all nights of the course, 2 meals per day (typically breakfast and lunch), in-country ground transportation, cultural excursions, entrance fees, and course trainers’ and speakers’ costs.
 It does not include airfare.

 Instructors: The GMU instructor for the course is Dr. Marc Gopin, director of the Center for World Religions, Diplomacy, and Conflict Resolution (CRDC) and James H. Laue Professor at the School for Conflict Analysis and Resolution.
 Dr. Gopin facilitates the pre-trip meeting for this course and grades student assignments.
+He does not travel to Belfast with the class.

 The local facilitator, Dr. Seán Brennan, holds a Ph.D. from the School of Politics, International Studies and Philosophy at the Queen’s University Belfast (QUB).
 Seán’s research focuses on the challenges loyalist ex-combatants encounter as they attempt to reintegrate into a post-ceasefire society through processes of Disarmament Demobilisation and Reintegration (DDR).
 As a peacebuilding practitioner, Seán’s work with divided communities precedes the ceasefires, peace accords and modalities of post-conflict peacebuilding, developed in the 1990s.
 With the award of an MA in Peace and Conflict Studies (University of Ulster) in 1995 Seán drew on normative theories of peace research, developed by Kenneth Boulding, John Wear Burton, Johann Galtung and John Paul Lederach, to design and deliver community relations, community development and peacebuilding programmes for marginalised and disadvantaged communities attempting to take opportunities arising from the peace.
 From 2004-2013 he worked in North Belfast with a range of community/voluntary, statutory and academic institutes, such as QUB, UCLA, Boston College and Stanford University, to develop peacebuilding programs.
 In 2008 his QUB-accredited Peacebuilding in Interface Communities program was short-listed for the Times Higher Education Awards.
 Seán has also worked in a number of contested and post-conflict societies, from Cyprus and Azerbaijan to Poland, Nigeria and Moldova.